gkruiger/blue5app/README.md

 ## How to play
 - Download the app on the Google Play Store: https://play.google.com/store/apps/details?id=com.gkruiger.blue5app.
-- `npm start` — This will spawn an Expo Go development.
+- `npm start` — This will spawn an Expo Go development server.
 Use the Expo Go app to start the app: https://play.google.com/store/apps/details?id=host.exp.exponent

 ## Background information
 More about my how the development of this game on my personal website: https://www.ontdeksels.nl/blue5-an-adventure-in-monospace/.